 Do I Need to Check With My Doctor Beforehand?

 Yes, before trying Pilates as a way to correct your shoulder or scoliosis, it’s important to check with your healthcare provider to make sure that this form of exercise is recommended for your personal health situation.
 If your doctor has given you the go-ahead for this type of exercise, ask if you should be seeing a physical therapist to get you on the right track or if you can go ahead and sign up for a Pilates class.

 In some cases, surgery is recommended for people who are living with scoliosis.
 The exercises are not a substitute for surgery if this type of treatment is recommended.
 Instead, they should be considered as part of a treatment plan to help the patient live with this health condition instead of solving the issue.

-Before trying corrective exercise for if one shoulder is higher than the other, it's important to be clear about the level of relief they can provide for your personal situation.
+Before trying corrective exercises for one shoulder being higher than the other, it’s important to be clear about the level of relief they can provide for your personal situation.
 The exercises will not cure the condition but they can help to slow its progression over time.
 Strengthening your back and shoulders can also make you feel a bit more comfortable too.

 For back and shoulder workouts, go PRO today.